Heverson/monorepo-react-native/README.md

 <p>This example, i create two apps <strong><a href="https://docs.expo.dev/bare/exploring-bare-workflow/">Expo Bare Workflow</a></strong> with typescript</p>

-<p>I create folder shared, with subfolders for components and functions shared between apps.</p>
+<p>I create shared folder, with subfolders for components and functions shared between apps.</p>
 <p>This components folder, add two components (InputText) and (Button).<strong> <a href="https://classic.yarnpkg.com/en/docs/workspaces/">Yarn Workspace</a></strong> this possible integrate this components in MyAppOne and MyAppTwo</p>